• Latest

 Put it down in writing.

 If we keep pushing things to the back of our minds, our memory starts to fail us when a lot of time has passed.
 Our brain’s defense mechanism to trauma might also be shutting out painful memories.
-Whatever may be the reason, you should document the harassment in writing and detail.
+Whatever the reason may be, you should document the harassment in writing and in detail.

 Penny Tucker